ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 ## Introduction

 Passwords have long been the default mechanism for authentication, but they come with a set of known vulnerabilities.
-In recent years, our industry is shifting towards alternative authentication methods due to these weaknesses.
+In recent years, our industry has shifted towards alternative authentication methods due to these weaknesses.
 For databases, which store critical data, this security concern is even more important.

-Schema migrations require elevated permissions making it even more essential to approach them with utmost care to prevent security breaches.
+Schema migrations require elevated permissions, making it even more essential to approach them with utmost care in order to prevent security breaches.
 In this post, we'll show how to use Atlas to perform passwordless schema migrations on databases hosted in AWS's [RDS](https://aws.amazon.com/rds/) service.

 ## The Problem with Passwords

 Passwords are considered a weak authentication mechanism for humans logging in to systems since they can be leaked or guessed.
 For this reason, many services offer more robust authentication methods, such as [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) or [single sign-on](https://en.wikipedia.org/wiki/Single_sign-on).

-In this post, we'll focus on the security concerns of passwords (or API Tokens) for automated systems, such as CI/CD pipelines, which are used to perform schema migrations.
+In this post, we'll focus on the security concerns of passwords (or API Tokens) for automated systems (such as CI/CD pipelines), which are used to perform schema migrations.
 Such tokens pose a challenge to securing systems in a few ways:

-* **Leaks.** Passwords, when stored in configuration files, are typically in plain text, increasing the risk of leaks.
+* **Leaks.** When stored in configuration files, passwords are typically in plain text, increasing the risk of leaks.
 * **Granularity.** When passwords are shared among multiple users, it becomes challenging to audit system usage and to revoke access for individual users based on role changes or emerging security concerns.
 * **Visibility.** Because passwords are usually visible to operators and are shared by multiple users, it's hard to track